pablo-medina-dev/notes/README.md

 # Notes

-This is a simple web app to keep notes.
+This is a simple web app to keep notes with PWA support.

 ## Development server